githubpartners/microsoft-learn/github/create-manage-github-actions-workflows/includes/3-create-use-share-workflows.md

 You can also create your own workflows to share with your organization.
 These workflows will appear alongside the GitHub-provided workflows.

-Anyone with write permission to a repository can set up GitHub Actions starter workflows for CI/CD or other automation.
+Anyone with write permission to a repository can set up GitHub Actions workflows for CI/CD or other automation.
 1. On GitHub.com, navigate to the main page of the repository
 2. Under your repository name, click **Actions**
 3. Click **New workflow**